 Performance of the business is assessed based on Adjusted EBITDA.
-Adjusted EBITDA is the profit or loss for the period before income tax charge or credit, net finance expense, depreciation and amortization and exceptional operating items.
+Adjusted EBITDA is the profit or loss for the period before income tax charge or credit, net finance expense, depreciation and amortization, accrual for the long-term performance-based plan (expected to be payable in 2025) and exceptional operating items.
 Other items are not allocated to segments, as these are reviewed by the CODM on a group-wide basis.
 Segmental revenues are derived from sales to external customers.
 Inter-segment revenue is not material.